Why ipv4 versus ipv6?

 The point is that for normal operators of servers there is no incentive to enable ipv6 on their servers.
 It can and actually will create problems though, which creates incentives to just simply disable ipv6.

-NB: Server operators actually were in favor of ipv6 adaptation, because every ssl connection required a unique ip-adress, due to the way how ssl/tls negotiation works, but this has been fixed with SNI.
+NB: Server operators actually were in favor of ipv6 adaptation, because every ssl connection required a unique ip-address, due to the way how ssl/tls negotiation works, but this has been fixed with SNI.

 ipv6 changed everything

-The author states that ipv6 is actually not so different / complex:
+The author refers to this as “Did the IPv6 designers go mad?” (the Second-system effect), but states that ipv6 is actually not so different / complex:

 Quote: